madimadica/madimadica-jdbc-for-spring/README.md

 ### Batch Insert Fluent API
 This is used to perform a batch of `INSERT` queries.
 The return value depends on the terminal operation.

+Note that there are two variations of this API, one for explicit generated IDs, and one for implicit generated IDs.
+This only makes a difference if you have generated IDs and want to fetch them.

 To open the API, begin with `batchInsertInto(String tableName, List<T> rows)`.
 This returns an instance of a fluent builder.
 The `List<T>` rows is the list of objects to derive mapped inserts from.